qtiger/yambe/README.md

 # yambe
 A hierarchical breadcrumb extension for MediaWiki

-##Yet Another MediaWiki?
-Breadcrumb Extension
+##Yet Another MediaWiki Breadcrumb Extension
 Given there are several breadcrumb extensions, why did I bother creating Yet Another MediaWiki?
 Breadcrumb Extension (YAMBE)?

 * I haven't seen any extensions which work exactly how I want them to.
-* It served as an exercise to help me learn about extending MediaWiki?
+* It served as an exercise to help me learn about extending MediaWiki

 ##The YAMBE Approach
 YAMBE is designed to allow a hierarchical breadcrumb where each page has a defined parent.
 This is not the wiki style and thus is probably not useful for a true wiki.
-However, where MediaWiki? is being used more as a CMS than a wiki YAMBE comes into its own.
+However, where MediaWiki is being used more as a CMS than a wiki YAMBE comes into its own.
 Also, because of the way that YAMBE works it should be straightforward to implement YAMBE in parts of a wiki which need it and another breadcrumb approach in parts which do not.

 ##How YAMBE Works
 YAMBE does what it does in two parts.